Residence Life and Housing

 A list of suggested items to bring to campus and to leave and home is provided to students.
 Please remember that this list is not exhaustive and, while many items appear obvious, it may be easy to forget items at home.
 Also, please carefully read the Carroll University Student Handbook, especially the Residence Life and Housing section for specific restrictions and specifications of items.

 Remember that some items, such as a TV or refrigerator, may be shared between roommates.
 Prior to purchasing and packing, please contact your roommate and discuss what items each of you will provide and how those items can be used in the room.

 Most traditional residence hall rooms are not carpeted, however many residents choose provide area rugs or carpet remnants themselves.
-North Bergstrom, East House, Pioneer Hall, Frontier Hall, Carroll Street Apartments, College Avenue Apartments, and Hartwell Apartments living units are carpeted.
+Charles Street Hall, Prairie Hall, Pioneer Hall, Frontier Hall, Carroll Street Apartments, College Avenue Apartments, and Hartwell Apartments living units are carpeted.

-Air conditioning is provided in New Hall, Pioneer Hall, Frontier Hall, Wright House, the basement level of Swarthout Hall, the Charles House lounge, and the campus apartments.
-Students may not install their own air conditional units.
+Air conditioning is provided in Hilger Hall, Pioneer Hall, Frontier Hall, Prairie Hall, and the campus apartments.
+Students may not install their own air conditioning units.

 Custodial services are provided in all common living areas (hallways, lobbies, lounges, common-area kitchens, restrooms, etc.).
 It is the residents' responsibility to clean their own rooms.
 Vacuum cleaners and some basic cleaning tools may be checked out at the front desks of the traditional and suite style halls.

 Preventative and reactive maintenance is provided for University Housing as well.
 If an issue that needs attention arises, students should contact their Resident Assistant (RA) to complete a work order.
 Work orders are completed by order of urgency and in a timely manner.

 What is the bed size in the residence halls?
 Can I bring my own mattress?